Biwei-Huang/causal-discovery-from-multiple-data-sets-with-non-identical-variable-sets/README.txt

  2019-2020 Biwei Huang

 This package contains code to the paper:
 "Biwei Huang, Kun Zhang, Mingming Gong, Clark Glymour.
 Causal Discovery from Multiple Data Sets with Non-Identical Variable Sets.
-AAAI?20"
+AAAI, 2020"
 The code is written in Matlab R2019a.